SohelTanbir/Penguin-Fashion-responsive-assignment-2-/README.md

 # responsive-assignment-2
-# it is a simple responsive website project.I did it as learning purpose
+# Penguin Fashion is a simple e-commerce fully responsive website project.I did it as learning purpose